Machine learning of electronic structure and atomistic properties from the external potential: Introduction

 Within these workflows, ML can interact with electronic structure in multiple ways.
-Some approaches take ingredients such as effective one-electron Hamiltonians as inputs to predict a wide range of molecular properties~\cite{fabrizio2021spa, welborn2018transferability, qiao2020orbnet}, while others bypass traditional QM calculations altogether by directly predicting electronic density coefficients~\cite{grisafi2018transferable, rackers2023recipe,koker2024higher}, Fock matrices ~\cite{hegde2017machine, schu+19nc, niga+22jcp, unke2021se3equivariant, zhang2022equivariant, yin2024harmonizingdeephe3, zhong2024universal, haldar2025gears,choudhary2025slakonet}, density matrices~\cite{febrer2024graph2mat, zhang2025dm,li2024image}, or density functionals~\cite{kirkpatrick2021pushing, luise2025skala}.
-Several complementary strategies integrate ML into a modular hybrid QM-ML pipeline, where electronic operators serve as intermediate optimizable representations, rather than final targets~\cite{cignoni2024electronic, suman2025exploring, tang2024approaching, friede2024dxtb}.
+Some approaches bypass traditional QM calculations by directly predicting electronic density coefficients~\cite{grisafi2018transferable, rackers2023recipe,koker2024higher}, Fock matrices ~\cite{hegde2017machine, schu+19nc, niga+22jcp, unke2021se3equivariant, zhang2022equivariant, yin2024harmonizingdeephe3, zhong2024universal, haldar2025gears,choudhary2025slakonet}, density matrices~\cite{febrer2024graph2mat, zhang2025dm,li2024image}, or density functionals~\cite{kirkpatrick2021pushing, luise2025skala}.
+Other strategies integrate ML into a modular hybrid QM-ML pipeline, where electronic operators serve as intermediate optimizable representations, rather than final targets~\cite{cignoni2024electronic, suman2025exploring, tang2024approaching, friede2024dxtb}.
 Despite these conceptual differences, atomic configurations are commonly represented as graphs or point clouds across these workflows, whether the target is a molecular property, such as energy or dipole moment, or a converged electronic operator, such as a Fock or density matrix.
 While these approaches have been demonstrably successful, they face the challenge of learning complex nonlinear correlations between inputs and outputs, especially in the latter case, where the outputs are high-dimensional matrix representations of quantum operators on a basis, typically chosen to comprise atom-centered orbitals.
+Complementary approaches have explored replacing or augmenting purely geometric inputs with electronic quantities, such as effective one-electron reduced density, Fock, exchange matrices, and external potential matrices to predict a wide range of molecular properties.
+For example, Refs.~\citenum{brockherde2017bypassing, shao2023machine} investigate learning the electronic density matrices directly from the external potential, while Refs.~\citenum{fabrizio2021spa,qiao2020orbnet, welborn2018transferability, venturella2025unified} explore the use of 1-RDMs and Fock matrices, or related quantum-mechanical operators as inputs to machine learning models for predicting molecular properties.

 Inspired by the Hohenberg–Kohn (HK) theorems~\cite{hohenberg1964inhomogeneous}, which establish that the external potential uniquely determines ground-state electronic quantities and atomistic properties, we reformulate the learning problem by considering the external (nuclear attraction) potential, $\hat{V}_\text{ext}$, as the fundamental input.
 Rather than operating on the continuous (real-space) potential field, we consider its finite-basis AO discretization, $\mbf{V}_\text{ext}$ (which we denote as $\vext$ for ease of notation), and learn the map from $\vext$ to atomistic properties and self-consistent electronic operators.
 We show that in this discretized form, $\vext$ is structurally similar to several commonly used geometric descriptors, allowing a hierarchy of body-ordered features to be derived from it through procedures underlying the construction of atom-centered density descriptors~\cite{musi+21cr} and equivariant message-passing neural networks (MPNNs)~\cite{thom+18arxiv, gilm+17icml}.